 "We are invested in the plan and extremely pleased with the results this collaboration has produced," Andrew Clinger, City of Reno manager and College of Business alumnus, said in remarks at the Regents' meeting.
 "The University's Master Plan is the first step in implementing the University Town vision."

 "The level of partnership is absolutely remarkable," NSHE Chancellor Dan Klaich said.

-The 116-page Master Plan document, available online at the Office of the Provost website, reviews a range of planning elements that contribute to the University campus and neighborhood of the future.
+The 116-page Master Plan document reviews a range of planning elements that contribute to the University campus and neighborhood of the future.

 Here are 12 highlights of the Master Plan:

 1. It envisions the Campus Gateway precinct.
 This vibrant retail- and academic-oriented neighborhood center will be developed primarily by the University and will extend campus life to the south of the current campus, in the area between campus and I-80.

 2. It envisions the University District.
 With private, mixed-use development complementary to the University - such as University-related housing and retail offerings - the University District will create a safe area between I-80 and downtown.
 The Reno City Council has already taken action to establish boundary changes to support this development concept.

 3. It builds on the 2014 Capacity Study and advances the goal to achieve "research university/very high" classification.
 The Capacity Study is a data-driven assessment of the infrastructure needed to serve a growing student enrollment.
 The Master Plan incorporates this study, including the predicted need for space dedicated to classrooms, laboratories, faculty offices and administrative services.
 The Master Plan also works toward the University's goal to achieve a "RU/VH" classification, a process administered by the Carnegie Foundation for the Advancement of Teaching.